 In a second case, a Las Vegas man, Diondre Phifer, was arrested for sexual assault and kidnapping of two children under the age of 7.
 According to the LVMPD Arrest Report, two minor girls, ages 3 and 6, were playing in an apartment complex pool when Phifer allegedly offered to give the two minor girls money for ice cream.
 After allegedly luring the two minor girls inside his apartment, Phifer allegedly exposed himself, struck both girls, and sexually assaulted one of the minor girls.
 Two days later, when the two minor girls told their mother about the assault the mother confronted and slapped Phifer after he denied anything had occurred.
 Phifer faces two counts of kidnapping, two counts of sexual assault with a minor under age 14, two counts of battery with intent to commit sexual assault, four counts of lewdness with a child under 14 years old and one count of indecent exposure.

 Under Nevada Revised Statute 200.366, a person who commits a sexual assault against a child under the age of 16 that does not result in substantial bodily harm to the child, can be imprisoned for life with the possibility of parole when a minimum of 25 years has been served.
 If the child is under the age of 14, parole will not be considered before 35 years have been served.
 If the sexual assault results in substantial bodily harm to the child and the child is under the age of 16, a person found guilty will be imprisoned for life without the possibility of parole.

-The Las Vegas law office of Parker Scheer Lagomarsino did not represent anyone involved in any cases that may be referenced above.
+The Las Vegas law office of Lagomarsino Law did not represent anyone involved in any cases that may be referenced above.
 This commentary is for educational purposes.
 If you would like to be represented by an attorney in our Las Vegas office, contact our office for a free confidential case review and receive a response within 24 hours.
 Call Toll Free 866-414-0400.